haristariq/aot-memory-game/README.md

 The following **additional** features are implemented:

-- [X] Resoective sounds of the characters!
+- [X] Respective sounds of the characters!
 - [X] Added a Moves counter that shows moves made
 - [X] Added a Mistakes counter that shows mistakes made